raspberrypilearning/comic-character/en/step_7.md

 --- /code ---

---- collapse ---

----
-title: How is the EventListener method used?
----

-The `.addEventListener` syntax is written in the following way: element.addEventListener(eventType, callbackFunction);

-+ element: The HTML element to which you want to attach the event listener.
-+ eventType: The type of event you want to listen for (e.g., "click", "keydown").
-+ callbackFunction: The function to be executed when the specified event occurs.

---- /collapse ---

-"DOMContentLoaded" is an `eventType` signal that tells when the main structure of a webpage is ready, letting JavaScript start doing things without waiting for everything like pictures to finish loading.

 --- /task ---

---- task ---

-Declare a constant called `lightModeToggle` that stores the HTML element of your toggle switch with the attribute `id="lightModeToggle"`.

-Use the DOM `document.getElementById` method to select the HTML element.

---- code ---
----
-language: js
-filename: script.js
-line_numbers: true
-line_number_start: 55
-line_highlights: 57
----
-    // Light mode function
-    document.addEventListener("DOMContentLoaded", function () {
-      const lightModeToggle = document.querySelector("lightModeToggle");

-   });

---- /code ---

---- /task ---
+`"DOMContentLoaded"` is an `eventType` signal that tells when the main structure of a webpage is ready, letting JavaScript start doing things without waiting for everything like pictures to finish loading.

 Next, you will check the local storage of the browser to see if their local browser preference is set to light mode or dark mode.